Skip to content

 2. Fetch issuer keys from JWKS.

-4. Check current revocation_nonce and status.
+5. Check current status and revocation_nonce.

-5. Enforce mandate scope for requested action.
+6. Enforce mandate scope for the requested action.

 Compliance Baseline

-An APIS v1-compliant issuer must support:
+An APIS v2.0-compliant Realm Issuer must support:

 • Proof-of-possession challenge at issuance